caseyg/awesome/TOPICS.md

 *   [chronicle-app/chronicle-etl](https://github.com/chronicle-app/chronicle-etl) - 📜 A CLI toolkit for extracting and working with your digital history

 *   [palewire/news-homepages](https://github.com/palewire/news-homepages) - An open-source archive that gathers, saves, shares and analyzes news homepages

+*   [the-paperless-project/paperless](https://github.com/the-paperless-project/paperless) - Scan, index, and archive all of your paper documents

 ## django